saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 ## Service Management Tools
 :::note
-These are suggestions and examples.
-The tool you are familiar with is often the best choice.
-Anything that let's you monitor and orchestrate Sauce Connect to meet your Team's needs is the best choice.
+The below are suggestions and examples.
+The tool you or your team are familiar with is often the best choice.
 :::